BYLAWS OF THE ROTARY CLUB OF ALAMO

 (a)The member shall have completed three full years membership in the Alamo Heights Rotary Club at the time the member takes office as President.
 (80-14)

 (b)The member must have served at least one year on the Board of Directors at the time of nomination, or be a member of the Board of Directors at the time of nomination.
-For purposes of meeting this qualification, members filling any Board position, including the Secretary, Treasurer, and Sergeant-at-Arms, whether voting positions or not voting positions, will meet this qualification.
-(80-17)
+For purposes of meeting this qualification, members filling any Board position, including the AHRC Secretary, Treasurer, and Sergeant-at-Arms, whether voting positions or not voting positions, or members who have filled or are currently filling AHNLLC manager or Treasurer positions will meet this qualification.
+(80-17-20)

 5.All nominees for the office of President-Elect shall be in attendance at the Annual Meeting at which election for the office of President-elect occurs and shall, before balloting, state intention, if elected, to attend the District Conference, District Training Assembly, and PETS during both their year as President-elect nominee (PEN) and as PE.
 (80 – 14)